01.

 06.

-Guided by the principles of community wealth building, anchor institutions such as Dollar Academy have an opportunity to play defining roles in creating and reinforcing local economic ties.
-Through our new initiative we look forward to building more partnerships that will allow us to play an even greater role in the local community.
+Guided by the principles of community wealth building, organisations like Dollar Academy can play a key role in supporting and strengthening the local economy by building strong ties with the community and businesses.
+Through FIDA we look forward to building more partnerships that will allow us to play an even greater role in the surrounding area.
 A good example of this is the work we are currently doing with Scotland’s International Environment Centre (SIEC), Clacks Council and Stirling University.

 SIEC is a pioneering collaboration that aims to create an ‘innovation community’ in the Forth Valley, driving the creation of a net zero regional economy and acting as a global exemplar of low-carbon growth.
 Through innovation and partnership, SIEC delivers transformational change in sustainable business practice, positioning the protection and enhancement of our natural resources as an enabler of economic prosperity, wellbeing, and a just transition to a net zero future.